What Is Silica Dust?

 The reason for these figures is it only takes a very small amount of silica dust in the atmosphere to create a health hazard for workers.

+As outlined in our What Is COSHH?
+The Complete Guide To COSHH Compliance article.
 The majority of lung cancers associated with silica dust may occur among workers within construction but they are also very high within the following industries:

 - Abrasive blasting